Trinity Grammar School (New South Wales): Controversies

 Trinity's plan to bulldoze twelve of the seventeen houses it owns bordering the school grounds, in order to build a swimming pool, multi-purpose hall, classroom block and underground carpark, was approved by the NSW Land and Environment Court in November 2007.
 The single Ashfield Councillor who supported the application was an alumnus of the school, and described his fellow Councillors as "envious" and "a pathetic bunch of people".

 In January 2016, the school was brought to prominence as a result of allegations of "sexualised behaviour" that occurred at the conclusion of 2015, between Year 1 students of the school.
 The allegations involved sexual acts being performed by students, whilst unsupervised during school hours, in the school toilets and playground.
 The Department of Family and Community Services was brought in to investigate the matter after the school was contacted by a concerned parent of one of the alleged victims.

 In January 2017, former teacher Neil Futcher was sentenced to 18 years and 4 months' jail, with a non-parole period of 11 years, for 22 child sex offences committed against six students between 1974 and 1981.

+In August 2020, police arrested English teacher Alexander Simpson in front of students and charged him with sending indecent material to a person under 16 and soliciting child abuse material.
+Detectives from the NSW Police child abuse unit had posed as a 13-year-old girl online, and alleged that he sent explicit images and messages to the undercover police whilst at work.
+He was later sentenced to 24 months in prison, but released under a recognisance order as he was the sole carer for his wife, who lived with a disability.